r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Cross-compilation of external applications: Tcl/Tk (configure)

-R is distibuted with a binary build of Tcl/Tk (aka "Tcl/Tk bundle"), which is needed for the `tcltk` package and can be used from R, but also can be used externally.
+R is distributed with a binary build of Tcl/Tk (aka "Tcl/Tk bundle"), which is needed for the `tcltk` package and can be used from R, but also can be used externally.
 Since R 4.2, the bundle is cross-compiled on Linux and only supports 64-bit builds, as does R 4.2.
 The current version is 8.6.13.